 information about this

 A: Right here, in fact.
-A little reluctantly, I've decided to put my Policenauts Spoiler Zone online.
-Packed full of information, advice, character detail, facts, and more that a little conjecture, it's not yet complete, but I hope to turn it into a full-blown Policenauts resource.
+My Policenauts Spoiler Zone is packed full of information, advice, character detail, facts, and more that a little conjecture.
+It was never truly completed, nor has it yet been updated with any additional information from the English patched version, but I still hope to turn it into a full-blown Policenauts resource...
+Eventually.

 Q: Is there an anime series based on